Trees of self-avoiding walks: A few examples

 \begin{proof} We construct a spherically symmetric tree $\mathcal T$ which satisfies the conditions of this proposition in a similar way as before.
 Letting $x=1/\lambda_c>1$, define inductively:

-Let $T$ be the spherically symmetric tree with degree sequence $(\ell_i)$.
-It is easy to check that $br(\mathcal T)=x$ like in the previous proposition; in a similar way, Recall that $x=1/\lambda_c$ and by using Proposition~\ref{prop3}, the effective resistance at parameter $\lambda > \lambda_c$ is given by with a lower bound of the same order but with a different constant, leading to the conclusion. \end{proof}
+Let $\mathcal T$ be the spherically symmetric tree with degree sequence $(\ell_i)$.
+It is easy to check that $br(\mathcal T)=x$ like in the previous proposition; in a similar way, Recall that $x=1/\lambda_c$ and by using Proposition~\ref{prop3}, the effective resistance at parameter $\lambda > \lambda_c$ is given by